Particular/docs.particular.net/servicecontrol/creating-config-file.md

 In version 1.5.* and below, ServiceControl stores only the bodies of audit messages that are smaller than 100Kb.

-NOTE: This setting is obsolete from version 4.0.* and needs to be added to Audit instances via setting [ServiceControl.Audit/MaxBodySizeToStore](/servicecontrol/audit-instances/creating-config-file.md#performance-tuning-servicecontrol-auditmaxbodysizetostore).
+NOTE: This setting is obsolete from version 4 and higher.
+The setting is still supported in the Audit instance via setting [ServiceControl.Audit/MaxBodySizeToStore](/servicecontrol/audit-instances/creating-config-file.md#performance-tuning-servicecontrol-auditmaxbodysizetostore) if required

 Type: int